-Waiting patiently will usually get rid of an earache, but they can still make you miserable while you wait.
-I've put together a list of 12 home remedies for earaches for children and adults to help quickly relieve pain, plus tips for avoiding ear infections in the future.
+Waiting patiently will usually get rid of an earache, but they aren’t pleasant.
+I’ve put together a list of 12 home remedies for earaches for children and adults to help quickly relieve pain.
+We also have tips to avoid ear infections in the future.…

 Today’s featured plant is Common Mullein, Verbascum thapsus.

 Common Mullein is also known as Great Mullein, Aaron’s Rod, candlewick plant, flannel plant, flannel leaf, lungwort, feltwort, cowboy toilet paper, shepherd’s staff, velvet dock, woolly mullein, torch plant, torches, miner’s candle, big taper, blanket mullein, “Hig candlewick”, “Bullicks lungwort”, “Hare’s-beard”, “Ice-leaf”.”Beggar’s blanket”, “Moses’ blanket”, “Poor Man’s blanket”, “Our Lady’s blanket” or “Old Man’s Blanket”.

 (There are more names, but this list is getting pretty long already.
 Do you get the impression this thing is pretty widespread?)
 Note: This is not the same plant as Lambs Ears (Stachys byzantina), which also has fuzzy leaves and grows low to the ground.)